Grade Level: 9 (9-12)

 - Give students a few minutes to be inquisitive and to explore all aspects of the living lab.

 - Then direct students to complete the first part of the activity, following the Explore, Explain and Elaborate worksheet instructions, which are also summarized below.
 Even though students work in groups, direct them to write their responses in their own journals, including questions, answers, notes and sketches.

-- Of the four Earthquakes Living Lab seismic areas, click on the "Mexico" box.
+- Of the four Earthquakes Living Lab seismic areas, click on the "Chile" box.